-The season for whale sharks in La Paz runs from October through April.
-Baja Charters and Island Cat Services, have successfully operated the premier whale shark encounter for eight years with a perfect track record of locating them, subject to weather and governmental regulations.
+The season for whale sharks in La Paz normally runs from October through April.
+Baja Charters has successfully operated the premier whale shark encounter for nine years with a perfect track record of locating them, subject to weather closures and governmental regulations.
 It is important to note that we are operating in the open sea and subject to shifting rules by governmental agencies.
 Once approved into the whale shark feeding zone, it takes from fifteen minutes to an hour, and sometimes longer, to find these wonderful creatures.

 Whale Shark Facts